 When the first tooth appears, buy a toothbrush for babies, making sure the bristles are extra soft.

-- To wash his teeth, use a pinch of fluoride toothpaste, no bigger than a grain of rice.
+- To wash their teeth, use a pinch of fluoride toothpaste, no bigger than a grain of rice.

-- Gently pass the toothbrush through your child’s mouth, cleaning his small teeth very well.
+- Gently pass the toothbrush through your child’s mouth, cleaning their small teeth very well.

-- Don’t worry about rinsing his mouth, just make sure that you use very little toothpaste and it won’t be a problem.
+- Don’t worry about rinsing their mouth.
+If you make sure that you use very little toothpaste there won’t be a problem.

-- Brush his teeth twice a day, once in the morning after breakfast and once in the evening after dinner or his night feeding.
+- Brush their teeth twice a day, once in the morning after breakfast and once in the evening after dinner or their night feeding.

-- Finally, don’t let your baby sleep with a bottle of milk or juice in his crib; this can lead to many cavities.
+- Finally, don’t let your baby sleep with a bottle of milk or juice in their crib; this can cause cavities.

 Why should I clean my baby’s teeth?

-It is very important to clean your baby’s teeth as traces of milk or pieces of food can remain in the mouth, cause a growth of bacteria, and the release of acid that can lead to cavities.
-Also, beginning to clean his teeth from this early age will encourage healthy habits.
-This helps make an easy transition when your child is old enough to brush his teeth alone.
+It is very important to clean your baby’s teeth as traces of milk or pieces of food can remain in their mouth, causing the growth of bacteria and the release of acid that can lead to cavities.
+Also, beginning to clean their teeth from this early age will encourage healthy habits.
+This helps to make an easy transition when your child is old enough to brush their teeth alone.